paolo-pr/laav/README.md

 * streaming (HTTP - MPEGTS/MATROSKA)
 * image processing

-The library currently runs on Linux (ALSA and V4L2 devices), but a Windows port is planned (any contribution is welcome!)
+The library currently runs on Linux (ALSA and V4L2 devices), but a Windows port is planned (any contribution is welcome!);
+it has been tested with [VLC](http://www.videolan.org/) and [FFPLAY](https://ffmpeg.org/) media players.

 ## FEATURES